alexemanuelol/rustplusplus/README.md

 - [x] time, to get the current time of the server.
 - [x] timer, set a custom timer
 - [x] wipe, to get the time since the wipe.
+- [ ] small, to get the time left before crate on small oilrig unlocks.
+- [ ] large, to get the time left before crate on large oilrig unlocks.

 ### Information Text Channel